revel/revel/manual/organization.md

 - All controllers are under `app/controllers`

 Beyond that, the application may organize its code however it wishes.
-Revel will watch all directories under `app/` for changes and rebuild the app when it notices any changes.
+Revel will watch all directories under `app/` and rebuild the app when it notices any changes.
 Any dependencies outside of `app/` will not be watched for changes -- it is the developer's responsibility to recompile when necessary.